 - Reddi Whip Dairy-free Whipped Cream Topping (either coconut or almond)

 - Dairy-free chocolate chips

-This is my vegan Thanksgiving instructions.
+This is my vegan dishes for Thanksgiving instructions.
 I hope this is helpful to you in making your holiday as delicious and vegan as possible!

 Know I’m wishing you the very best of holiday wishes!